rosenauproductions/StepBot/README.md

 - Easy-to-edit text file format for content management
 - Admin panel at `/admin` with question editor and theme generator
 - Theme support with customizable colors, fonts, logo, and title
-- Multi-site deployment: supports custom content per subdirectory (e.g., /site1 uses /site1/help.txt and /site1/theme.css)
+- Multi-site deployment: supports custom content per subdirectory or via GitHub forks for separate deployments
 - Downloadable tools for admins to customize and export content/themes
 - HTML formatting support in answers and steps